amyhu-git/gemheist/README.md

 * Open the Terminal or Powershell
 * Locate the folder
 * Type "node server.js"
-* Open Chrome browser and type "localhost:3000" in the address bar
+* Open a browser and type "localhost:3000" in the address bar
-* Click "enter" on your keyboard
 * Open the second page and type "localhost:3000" in the address bar
 * Now you can start to play a double-player game